spectrum-health-systems/myavatool-web-service/src/Resources/Dev/development-notes.md

 Originally a MAWS Request was a single "command", e.g., "VerifyInpatientAdmissionDate".
 In order to make MAWS more customizable, I decided to allow a MAWS Request to be more complex, consisting of a MAWS "command" and a command "action".
 The MAWS Request Syntax Engine is the component that parses a MAWS Request, and breaks it down into its seperate parts so MAWS can do what it needs to do.

 ### ReqEng v2.0
-I've changed the way that MAWS requests are passed/executed: instead of passing an *action* to `MyAvatoolWebService.RunScript()`, a *mawsRequest* (e.g., "InptAdmitDate-VerifyPreAdmin") is passed.
+I've changed the way that MAWS requests are passed/executed.
+Instead of passing an *action* to `MyAvatoolWebService.RunScript()`, a *mawsRequest* (e.g., "InptAdmitDate-VerifyPreAdmin") is passed.
 That is then parsed (using the `-` delimiter) into the following:
 1. A MAWS *command* (e.g., "InptAdmitDate")
 2. A MAWS *action* (e.g., "VerifyPreAdmin")